gscharps/JBProjectsPython/README.md

 # JBProjectsPython
 Repository for my JetBrains Academy projects.
 I've included the level of difficulty that JetBrains has attached to each project.
+They range in difficulty from easy to challenging.

 ## Zoo Keeper
 This is a 'easy' Python project that I worked on to get more familar with the language and its syntax.
 Users can 'go to the zoo' and 'see' animals.